PlatONnetwork/docs/docs/EVM智能合约开发.md

 #### Clearing Mappings

 The Solidity type `mapping` (see [Mapping Types](https://solidity.readthedocs.io/en/latest/types.html#mapping-types)) is a storage-only key-value data structure that does not keep track of the keys that were assigned a non-zero value.
 Because of that, cleaning a mapping without extra information about the written keys is not possible.
 If a `mapping` is used as the base type of a dynamic storage array, deleting or popping the array will have no effect over the `mapping` elements.
 The same happens, for example, if a `mapping` is used as the type of a member field of a `struct` that is the base type of a dynamic storage array.
-The `mapping` is also ignored in assignments of structs or arrays containing a `mapping`.
+The `mapping` is also ignored in assignments of structs or arrays that containing a `mapping`.

 ```
 pragma solidity >=0.5.0 <0.7.0;